 McGovern, Hurley, Cunningham, LLP, Chartered Accountants ("McGovern Hurley") are the independent registered certified auditors of the Corporation.
-McGovern Hurley was first appointed as auditors of the Corporation on May 3, 2010.

 Unless the Shareholder has specifically instructed in the enclosed form of proxy that the Common Shares represented by such proxy are to be withheld or voted otherwise, the persons named in the accompanying proxy will vote FOR the appointment of McGovern Hurley as auditors of the Corporation to hold office until the next annual meeting of Shareholders or until a successor is appointed and to authorize the Board to fix the remuneration of the auditors.